This post may contain affiliate links. Read my full disclosure policy.

 A fast and easy recipe for Marinara Sauce using fresh or canned tomatoes, with garlic, onions and oregano and basil cooked on the stovetop in under 30 minutes.
 Use this classic Marinara Sauce on pasta, pizza or meatballs.

-I know you’ll find a lot of uses for this Easy Marinara Sauce recipe.
+I know you’ll find a lot of uses for this Easy homemade Marinara Sauce recipe.
 Tuck it in your back pocket!

-Have a beautiful weekend friends!
+Have a beautiful weekend, friends!

 xoxo